Federal Pell Grants

 Eligibility: US citizen or permanent resident; enrolled in an eligible program (college transfer, associate, diploma and some certificate programs); demonstrated need based on FAFSA application; satisfactory academic progress.

-Application Procedures: The completed Web application takes a maximum of two weeks to process.
+Application Procedures: Complete the Free Application for Federal Student Aid (FAFSA).
+The completed Web application takes a maximum of two weeks to process.
 A processed Student Aid Report (SAR) will be sent to the applicant via email.
 The amount of the applicant's award is determined from the SAR by the Financial Aid Office.
 Upon confirmation of enrollment, funds are disbursed directly to the students' account.

 Selection of Recipients and Allocation of Awards: The Federal Pell Grant is an entitlement program.
 Eligibility and award amounts are based on financial need.
 Financial need is determined by a formula applied to all applicants.
 It was developed by the U.S. Department of Education and is reviewed annually by Congress.
 The Expected Family Contribution (EFC) is calculated by this formula.